nikolasburk/prisma-client-examples/README.md

 - [Prisma Client for TypeScript](./generated/prisma.ts)
 - [GraphQL schema of Prisma API](./generated/prisma.graphql)

 The clients are generated using the `prisma generate` command.
-This commands reads the information that's specified undere the `generate` property in [prisma.yml](prisma.yml):
+This commands reads the information that's specified under the `generate` property in [prisma.yml](prisma.yml):

 ```yml
 endpoint: http://localhost:4466